1Anka1/goit-js-hw-11/README.md

 In your markup, wrap each image card in a link as said in the documentation.
 The library has a refresh() method that must be called every time after adding a new group of image cards.
-In order to add the CSS code of the library to the project, you need to add one more import, aside from the one described in the documentation.

-// Described in documentation
-import SimpleLightbox from "simplelightbox";
-// Additional styles import
-import "simplelightbox/dist/simple-lightbox.min.css";

-Page scrolling
-Make smooth page scrolling after the request and rendering each next group of images.
-Here is a hint code for you.
-Figure it out for yourself.

-const { height: cardHeight } = document
-  .querySelector(".gallery")
-  .firstElementChild.getBoundingClientRect();

-window.scrollBy({
-  top: cardHeight * 2,
-  behavior: "smooth",
-});

-Infinite scrolling
-Instead of the "Load more" button, you can make an infinite loading of images when scrolling the page.
-You are free to choose your ways of implementation and libraries.